newodahs/pflogblock/README.md

 # Release Notes

 July-2015
-First revision of this script.
+First public revision of this script.
 Base functionality is as follows:
  * Accepts piped log messages from syslog for processing
   * See: https://www.freebsd.org/cgi/man.cgi?query=syslog.conf(5) for more information
  * Setup to be syslog smart - once run by syslog it will stay active while the pipe is open